RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 require the user to specify multiple files for each dataset.

-``pyuvdata`` can also be used to create a UVData object from arrays in memory (see :ref:`new`) and to read in mulitple datasets (files) into a single object (see :ref:`multiple_files`).
+``pyuvdata`` can also be used to create a UVData object from arrays in memory (see :ref:`new_uvdata`) and to read in multiple datasets (files) into a single object (see :ref:`multiple_files_uvdata`).

 .. note::
     Reading or writing CASA Measurement sets requires python-casacore to be installed (see the readme for details).
 Reading or writing Miriad files is not supported on Windows.

 a) Instantiate an object from a single file or folder
 *****************************************************